 You will find more details on the Diocese of Westminster’s main website.

 The Vocations Director will help you discover the right vocation for you.
 Making contact can seem a big step to take, but we discover that we are not alone.
 There are many other young men thinking about priesthood.
-We are fortunate that the numbers entering seminary have been increasing for the last few years.
+We are fortunate that many young men enter the seminary every year.

-You need to consider what form of priesthood you might be called to, ie in a parish, a monastery or the type of work undertaken by various religious or missionary orders.
+You need to consider what form of priesthood you might be called to, that is, in a parish, a monastery, or the type of work undertaken by various religious or missionary orders.
 The application procedure is thorough so both you and the Church are confident you are following the right path.
-If you apply to the Diocese, the final decision rests with the Bishop, who will send you to seminary for a number of years.
-During this time you study, receive formation in the spiritual life and experience various aspects of priestly life – always with a view to becoming closer to Christ, our great High Priest.
+If you apply to the Diocese, the final decision rests with the Bishop who will send you to the seminary for a number of years.
+During this time you study, receive formation in the spiritual life, and experience various aspects of priestly life – always with a view to becoming closer to Christ, our great High Priest.

-The Church needs priests, today as much as at any other time, those who receive the power to make present the Body and Blood of Christ, to absolve sin.
-The path to ordination can be long and the priestly ministry is challenging, but for those who are called it is the most privileged and rewarding life to serve God and the Church in this way.
+The Church needs today, as much as at any other time, priests who receive the power to make present the Body and Blood of Christ, to absolve sin, etc. The path to ordination can be long and the priestly ministry is challenging, but for those who are called, it is the most privileged and rewarding life to serve God and the Church in this way.